2019–20 Middle Tennessee Blue Raiders men's basketball team

 The 2019–20 Middle Tennessee Blue Raiders men's basketball team represented Middle Tennessee State University during the 2019–20 NCAA Division I men's basketball season.
-The Blue Raiders, led by second-year head coach Nick McDevitt, played their home games at the Murphy Center in Murfreesboro, Tennessee as members of Conference USA.
-They finished the season 8–23, 4–14 in C-USA play to finish in last place.
+The Blue Raiders, led by second-year head coach Nick McDevitt, played their home games at the Murphy Center in Murfreesboro, Tennessee as members of Conference USA (C-USA).
+They finished the season 8–23, 4–14 in C-USA play, to finish in 14th (last) place.
 They failed to qualify for the C-USA tournament.

 Previous season

-The Blue Raiders finished the 2018–19 season 11–21 overall, 8–10 in C-USA play to finish in a tie for ninth place.
+The Blue Raiders finished the 2018–19 season 11–21 overall, 8–10 in C-USA play, to finish in a tie for ninth place.
 In the C-USA tournament, they were defeated in the first round by UAB.